 If I remember correctly, the first time I dyed my hair, it was a reddish brown.
 And it only appears ~dyed~ when I'm outdoors or when light shines on it.
 So you can only imagine how much I wanted to hang out at the zen garden or walk around the red brick road as much as possible in school.

 I couldn't afford to bleach my hair, it was too huge a commitment, plus, I definitely didn't have the means to maintain it.
-At the same time, I sort of outgrew my punk rock phase—or maybe it still lives within the deep recesses of my persona, but I've found different ways to channel it in better, and more proper ways.
+At the same time, I sort of outgrew my punk rock phase—or, no, maybe it still lives within the deep recesses of my persona, but I've found different ways to channel it in better, and more proper ways.
 This also meant that I've decided to forgo my childhood wish of kaleidoscope-colored hair.
 That time, Irene Kim's hair wasn't a thing yet, too.

 The verdict?
-At a time when I wasn't yet fully-formed as a person, perhaps I also wasn't fully committed to anything yet, which I believe is ALSO the reason why I didn't go for anything drastic.
-So in this case, I may as well say that it was life that influenced my hair choices.
+At a time when I wasn't yet fully-formed as a person, perhaps I also wasn't fully committed to anything yet, which I believe is also the reason why I didn't go for anything drastic.
+So in this case, it was life that influenced my hair choices.

 THE BLONDE LIFESTYLE